solo-io/gitops-library/README.md

 - Currently keycloak oauth redirects will not work properly on a local deployment (i.e. k3d + MetalLB) if there is not a properly accessible `EXTERNAL-IP` (i.e. non-private, non-localhost).
 Current recommended approach is to run on GKE/EKS to leverage the LoadBalancer integration there

 ## e2e gloo-portal + gloo-edge single cluster demo
-If you would like to run through the Gloo Edge single cluster demo end-to-end, you can do so by running the script
+If you would like to run through the Gloo Edge + Gloo Portal single cluster demo end-to-end, you can do so by running the script
 ```
 ./portal-edge-demo.sh $LICENSE_KEY
 ```